 • Designed an excel spread sheet to compile information on over 600 faculty members, extracted from 36 Universities

 • Assisted in identifying issues affecting women of color in academia

 • Presented preliminary findings at Discovery Day Research Conference

 history lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest general knowledge lessons to help you.
+Superprof can also help you with general knowledge lessons.

-Taking gender theory lessons has never been easier: you're going to learn new skills.
+Taking gender theory lessons has never been easier!

 |at their place||at your place||by webcam|